ThatOneCalculator/DiscordRPCMaker/README.md

 **All times after:**
 - Open cmd/Terminal.
-- Hit the up key once (brings you to your last run command).
+- Hit the up key once (brings you to your last run command), and hit enter.
-- Hit enter.

 ### Part 5: Editing your presence
 Want to edit your presence later?
 There's 2 options: